 If you are trading on the internet for the first time, it is advisable to start small so you can see what works before you scale up.

-Your web-hosting company can provide the web space for your internet shop
+Your web hosting company can provide the web space for your ecommerce site

 You should purchase your own domain name

 - A domain name such as www.yourcompany.com gives your business a professional appearance.

 The easiest way to set up an ecommerce shop is to use a turnkey package

 - These solutions give you everything you need to start trading.